TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 ---

-## 15. Experiment 13: Battery Runtime, UPS Switching Latency, and Power-Loss Recovery
+## 15. Experiment 13: UPS Switching Latency and Power-Loss Recovery

-**15.1 Purpose and Justification:** Verify three related power-reliability requirements in a single session:
-1. The DFRobot UPS HAT delivers adequate runtime from a fully charged 4×18650 pack under continuous gameplay load (per Power_Budget.md).
-2. The UPS switchover from wall power to battery is fast enough and clean enough to avoid Raspberry Pi brownout or stepper/electromagnet dropout.
-3. The system halts safely and recovers predictably when wall power is lost during an active move (fault-tolerance requirement from the conceptual design).

-All three requirements are exercised by repeatedly disconnecting and reconnecting wall power during operation, so they are combined into one test session.
+**15.1 Purpose and Justification:** Verify that the UPS switchover from wall power to battery is fast enough and clean enough to avoid Raspberry Pi brownout, Pi reboot, or stepper/electromagnet dropout, and that the system halts safely and recovers predictably when wall power is lost during an active move (fault-tolerance requirement from the conceptual design).
+Both requirements are exercised by the same procedure (cutting wall power and observing system behavior), so they are combined into one test.

-**15.2 Hypothesis / Expected Results:** Runtime will meet or exceed the ≥ 2 hours gameplay target specified in the conceptual design.
-UPS switchover latency will be short enough (less than about 50 ms) that the Pi does not brownout and no rail drops below its regulation band.
+**15.2 Hypothesis / Expected Results:** UPS switchover latency will be short enough (less than about 50 ms) that the Pi does not brownout and no rail drops below its regulation band.
 In every switchover trial, the system will continue operating without a visible glitch; if wall power is cut mid-move, the system will either complete the move from battery or halt safely and resume cleanly when power returns.

 ### 15.3 Procedure